twin-tech-at/twin-tech-at.github.io/_services/digitaltwins.md

 <div class="row align-left">
       <div class="col-md-12 align-middle">
 <h5>Data Analysis Dashboard PoC in 2 Weeks</h5>
-With just two meetings, we get your digital twin ready for you:
+Two meetings, two weeks, and you will have your <b><span class="text-success">individualized, data analysis dashboard</span></b> to easily gain insights from your data.
 <ol>
-<li>On Monday, you send us sample data that you want to be represented in your digital twin, and schedule a brief meeting to discuss your specific needs.</li>
+<li>In our first meeting you send us sample data, and we discuss your specific data analysis requirements.</li>
-<li>On Tuesday, we present you the digital twin of this data in one of the following technologies</li>
+<li>In the <span class="text-success"><b>follow-up meeting after 2 weeks</b></span>, we present and hand over your individualized data analysis dashboard that runs on your data, based on one of the following technologies:</li>
       <ul>
       <li><b><span class="text-success">Grafana</span></b> - <a href="https://grafana.com/">More Info</a></li>
       <li><b><span class="text-success">Microsoft PowerBI</span></b> - <a href="https://www.microsoft.com/power-platform/products/power-bi">More Info</a></li>